Summer Access Program continues to grow

-A summer initiative aimed at giving vulnerable youth much-needed support increased in size for the fourth year in a row, offering programming to more children than ever in 2017.
+A summer initiative aimed at giving vulnerable youth much-needed support increased in size for the fifth year in a row, offering programming to more children than ever in 2018.

-The Joint Use Summer Access Program connects community groups that want to offer summer programming to spaces in schools during the summer months.
+The Joint Use Summer Access Program connects community group that want to offer summer programming to spaces in schools during the summer months.

 This plays a pivotal role in helping children and youth become more actively involved in their communities, experience greater academic success and develop an enhanced sense of belonging and identity.

-The program is coordinated in partnership by the City of Edmonton, Conseil scolaire Centre-Nord, Edmonton Catholic School District, Edmonton Public School Board and REACH Edmonton.
+The program is coordinated in partnerships in partnership by the City of Edmonton, Conseil scolaire Centre-Nord, Edmonton Catholic School District, Edmonton Public School Board and REACH Edmonton.

 “This is a preventative and collaborative approach to building safer, healthier and more vibrant communities,” said Jan Fox, executive director of REACH Edmonton.

-In 2017, the program provided space in 29 schools to 25 groups, which offered high quality summer programming to more than 2,600 children and youth.
+In 2018, the program provided space in 36 schools to run 32 programs in partnership with 21 groups.
+This provided high quality programming to 3,324 children and youth.